 Controlled organisation over time

-Since the moment Bryair was created in 2013, tendering has been a priority for winning contracts.
-Overtime the company has perfected the process, ensuring that we have our won method to success that we are happy to share.
+Since its creation in 2013, Bryair has made tendering a priority for winning contracts.
+Overtime the company has perfected the process, ensuring that we have our method to success that we are happy to share.

 After tendering for so long, Bryair created templates to write from every time a tender needs to go out.
 Creating templates shaves off the unnecessary time it would take to create a new one.
 This means our estimator, Tom Sharpe, can be invested in what is important, communicating with the client and managing expectations.
 Using past tenders, similar to the job we are quoting is a great way to increase productivity.
 With amendments to the past quote, we can create a tender which is still efficient for our consumers use.

-Under time constraints like this, creating templates is the last thing you want to have all your focus on.
+Under time constraints like this, creating the tender is the last thing you want to have all your focus on.
 Being able to complete a stage quickly and accurately gives you the chance to persevere elsewhere.

-Do not be disheartened when it comes to the tendering process, overtime experience will improve, creating high quality tenders faster than at the beginning.
+Over time, experience improves your ability to create high-quality tenders faster than at the beginning.
 We all have to start somewhere.

 Understanding what your client needs